 “Why after a performance review to I remember my development needs vs my strengths, and what I do well?”

 Given I’m a coach and don’t have answers (I have questions), I let my clients know I, too, have thoughts like this, and they are not alone.
 Now, thanks to some research and sharing by my clients with me, I have learned about the concept of Normative Momentum.
 Basically it explains why it is so hard to focus on strengths/positive and we tend to focus on gaps/what’s missing/negative.
 It is our brain’s wiring – the way we have evolved over eons… we are wired to focus on fixing problems (threat response) so it takes far more effort to build capacity (focus on strengths).
 Dr Fry’s diagram below explains:

 I have a set of VIA Strengths Cards with both At our Best and When Thwarted elements clearly worded.
 As I studied these cards I noticed that most of the group and myself would identify with the When Thwarted.
 It seems easier, less effort, to identify when we are not at our best, when our strengths are thwarted.

 So for a strengths based approach to work it takes EFFORT.
-What David Rock calls Attention Density – creating the new neural pathways so the old ones can self prune (remember, if you don’t use it you lose it).
+What neuroscientists call Attention Density – creating the new neural pathways so the old ones can self prune (remember, if you don’t use it you lose it).